PaddlePaddle/Paddle/doc/howto/dev/contribute_to_paddle_en.md

 We can add `resolve #Issue number` in PR description to close the issue automatically after the PR is merge.
 More details in <https://help.github.com/articles/closing-issues-via-commit-messages/>.

-Then wait for review, if there is a need to modify, refer to the above steps to update the corresponding branch in origin.
+Then wait for review, if there need to modify, refer to the above steps to update the corresponding origin branch.

 ## Delete origin branch